Lauren’s Acute Lymphoblastic Leukemia Story

 My first symptom was fatigue, followed by bruising.
 Lots of bruising.
 Started with simple bruising.
 I would touch my skin, and a bruise would pop up.
 It would look like somebody beat me up.

 Started there, and I kept writing it off.
 “Maybe it’s stress.”
 My job at the time was very stressful.
 I work in the medical field, so it was very stressful at the time.
 I just wrote it off as that.

 Shortly after about a week and a half, my mom finally told me, “This is not normal.
 You should not be bruising like this from stress.
 Something’s not right.”

 She really pushed for me to get that first doctor’s appointment, which is when I pretty much found out everything.

 Went to the doctor for the appointment on a Friday afternoon.
 The doctor thought everything was fine.
-He said, “It really could be stress, everything going on with your job.
-I want you to go home, relax with your kids.
+He said, “It really could be stress and everything going on with your job.
+I want you to go home.
+Relax with your kids.
 It’s going to be nice weather this weekend.
-But before you go, I want to get some extra lab work, I want to cover all my bases.”
+But before you go, I want to get some extra lab work.
+I want to cover all my bases.”